 Do you like whiskey?
 And friends?
 Say hello to Seven Grand.
-One of the first major bars to make downtown a thing again, Seven Grand might not have the buzz it did a few years ago, but no one can deny those extremely strong cocktails and a space that’s always so much bigger than we remember it being.
+One of the first major bars to make downtown a thing again, Seven Grand might not have the buzz it did a few years ago, but no one can say anything bad about those extremely strong cocktails and a space that’s always so much bigger than we remember it being.
 Multiple rooms, billiards, and a secret bar in the back for the even more whiskey inclined.

-Resident might be new, but it’s already established itself among the best bars downtown.
-Almost the whole thing is outside, with long community tables, food trucks, and a bar inside an Airstream.
-You sort of feel like you’re getting hammered in your cousin's backyard and, let’s get real, that’s the best kind of drunk.
+Resident might be newer, but it’s already established itself among the best bars downtown.
+Almost the whole thing is outside, with long communal tables, food trucks, and a bar inside an Airstream.
+You sort of feel like you’re getting hammered in your cousin’s backyard and, let’s get real, that’s the best kind of drunk.
 There’s also an indoor live music venue with a fantastic weekly lineup.

 Angel City might not have the best beer downtown, but if you can’t find a reason to take advantage of that truly gigantic tap room of theirs, it’s your own fault.
 Located in the heart of the Arts District, lines at Angel City can definitely get long on the weekend, but once you’re inside you basically have enough room for you and the group to do whatever you want.
 Cornhole, food trucks, live music, and lots and lots of day drinking.